 Conclusion

-Before making any decisions with regard to your unused 529 plan balance, talk to your financial advisor.
+Before making any decisions with regard to your unused 529 plan balance, consider working with a financial advisor.
 There are many different directions you could take with the money that can help you achieve your goals, and it will be important to be strategic to avoid penalties or increased taxes.
+If you need help with integrating tax savings into your overall financial plan, reach out to one of our advisors at (603) 589.8010.